What are the main steps to migrate content from WordPress to Hygraph?

 However, if you’ve stayed with a traditional CMS long enough, migrating to a headless CMS can seem like a leap of faith.
 As you migrate, you want to ensure you are doing everything right.

-That's why in this post, we’ll walk you through the key steps in transitioning from a traditional CMS to a headless one and show you how easily you can migrate your content from WordPress to Hygraph.
+That's why in this post, we’ll walk you through the key steps in transitioning from a traditional CMS like WordPress to a headless one and show you how easily you can migrate your content from WordPress to Hygraph.

 For this walk-through, we will introduce you to Hygraph, a next-generation content platform that goes beyond headless CMS.
 It helps you power many-to-many relationships between different content sources and devices.
 We’ll use a WordPress news website as our traditional CMS to launch our content on Hygraph’s platform.